ryanchankh/ryanchankh.github.io/_pages/mentorship.md

 ### Remarks
-- Feel free to email on research and professional advice, such as applying for NSF GRFP.
+- I am also happy to provide tips on applying for NSF GRFP and related fellowships/scholarships.
 - Community College has largely shaped the foundation of who I am today.
 To those who are deciding between 4-year university or 2-year community college then transfer, I am a strong advocate of the latter.